 When considering adding a new member to the family it is important to research breeds so that everyone, including the new pup, is comfortable and happy.
 The Danish Mastiff is quite friendly, watchful, and loving.
 He or she is also quite large, often topping off at 90-150 pounds!
 They are strongly built with a wide, massive head.
 Mastiffs were always known to be protectors of the home, herders, and guard dogs of cattle on farms.
 Today, their size is the only thing that keeps intruders at bay..

 ALL LITTER MATES

 The Danish Mastiff has a heart of gold, loves to snuggle, and always wants to be near you, though their preference is to sit on you.
 They are an excellent dog with children and other dogs, though because they seem to underestimate their size, supervision is recommended.
 This breed is also remarkably agile for their size and does well with agility, fetching balls, and jumping and catching frisbees.
 Anything you do, camping, hiking, picnicking, walks in the park, they will be more than happy to go along with you.

-Posey is a sweet, little girl.
-She’s a baby, so she will obviously get along with anyone.
-Children will love to run and play with her, but we always strongly suggest that no dog, young or old, should ever be left unsupervised with children until everyone is very comfortable in all situations.
-If you think Posey would be a good match for your family, she will absolutely bring you years of love, joy, and companionship, and lots of fun, too!
+Reese is a sweet, little guy.
+He’s a baby, so he will obviously get along with anyone.
+Children will love to run and play with him, but we always strongly suggest that no dog, young or old, should ever be left unsupervised with children until everyone is very comfortable in all situations.
+If you think Reese would be a good match for your family, he will absolutely bring you years of love, joy, and companionship, and lots of fun, too!